devantler/ksail/README.md

 ### Prerequisites

 > [!NOTE]
-> On MacOS (darwin), ye need to "Allow the default Docker socket to be used (requires password)" in Docker Desktop settings.
+> On MacOS, you need to "Allow the default Docker socket to be used (requires password)" in Docker Desktop settings.
 >
-> <details><summary>Show me how, ye scallywag!</summary>
+> <details><summary>Show me how</summary>
 >
 > ![Enable Docker Socket in Docker Desktop](docs/images/enable-docker-socket-in-docker-desktop.png)
 >
 > </details>

-KSail supports MacOS and Linux on the followin' platforms:

-- darwin-amd64 
-- darwin-arm64 
-- linux-amd64 🐧
+KSail supports all major operating systems:

+- MacOS (x64 and arm64)
+- Linux (x64 and arm64)
+- Windows (x64 and partially arm64)
-- linux-arm64 🐧
+  - Or WSL2

-If ye be usin' Windows, ye can use WSL2 to run KSail.

 ### Installation